josephh/cheats/docker.md

 ## Run
 • `-P` will publish all the exposed container ports to random ports on the Docker host.
 Mext you can see the ports by running the `docker port ~container~` command.

+## Networks
+which networks are up and available?
+> docker network ls

+what about the specifics of a network?
+> docker network inspect aemdockercompose_webnet

+how to join a container to a network?
+> docker network connect aemdockercompose_webnet aem

+### Network Debugging
+Is one container able to talk to another?
+E.g. can aem container reach the elatic one over http on port 9200?
+> wget http://aemdockercompose_elastic_1:9200/cms -d --header='authorization: Basic ZWxhc3RpYzpjaGFuZ2VtZQ=='